SDWebImage/SDWebImageSwiftUI/README.md

 ## What's for

-This is an experimental project for [SDWebImage](https://github.com/SDWebImage/SDWebImage).

-It aims to ensure the following function available for users and try to do some experiments for Swift platform.

-+ Swift Package Manager integration
-+ SwiftUI compatibility
-+ Swift source code compatibility
+SDWebImageSwiftUI is a SwiftUI image loading framework, which based on [SDWebImage](https://github.com/SDWebImage/SDWebImage).

+It brings all your favorite features from SDWebImage, like async image loading, memory/disk caching, animated image playback and performances.

+Besides all these features, we do optimization for SwiftUI, like Binding, View Modifier, using the same design pattern to become a good SwiftUI citizen.

 Note we do not guarantee the public API stable for current status until v1.0 version.
-Since SwiftUI is a new platform for us, we need to investigate the API design.
+Since SwiftUI is a new platform for us.
+This framework is under development, feature requests, contributions, and GitHub stars are welcomed.

 ## Requirements